2009 SEC men's basketball tournament

 The 2009 SEC men's basketball tournament took place on March 12–15, 2009 in Tampa, Florida at the St. Pete Times Forum (now known as the Benchmark International Arena).

 Television coverage

 The first, quarterfinal, and semifinal rounds were televised by Raycom Sports; the semifinal round marked Raycom's final SEC Basketball telecast.
-The SEC Championship Game was seen on CBS.
+The SEC Championship Game was aired nationwide on CBS.